 Whichever ticket options you chose, make sure to buy tickets in advance when possible.
 The one feature that never changes concerning Disney admission tickets is that the price increases yearly.
 Waiting to buy tickets at the gate (especially approaching the summer months) can sometimes end up being more expensive if prices increase before you arrive.
-For the past three years, Walt Disney World has increased ticket prices on the first Sunday in June, although this could change at any time.
+For the past several years, Walt Disney World has increased ticket prices on a Sunday in February.
 Disney never gives much warning prior to ticket price increases.
 Additionally, there is a great online savings option for purchasing multi-day MYW tickets in advance through Undercover Tourist that you can't get when buying tickets at the gate or through Disney online.
 Undercover Tourist is a licensed ticket vendor, authorized by Walt Disney World to sell their tickets.
 From all of the raves we've heard on TheMouseForLess Group from members who have used Undercover Tourist, this is a very reliable company with very competitive prices and we highly recommend them.

 Upgrading MYW Tickets

-New or partially-used MYW tickets can be upgraded to add extra days (up to a total of ten days), park hopping, Water Park Fun & More option, NO Expiration option, or any combination of these options.
+New or partially-used MYW tickets can be upgraded to add extra days (up to a total of ten days), Park Hopping, Water Park Fun & More, or any combination of these options.
 Upgrades are done on a one ticket for one ticket exchange.
 You cannot exchange one higher price ticket for several lower price tickets, nor can you get a refund under any ticket exchange scenario.
+Once the transaction is made, it's final.
 Our Ticket Calculator can show the cost of adding days and options to your existing ticket.
 First, add the ticket you want to upgrade to to the second comparison chart (using the "Add to Compare" button) and then add the ticket you currently have.
 The difference in price is what you will pay.

 Upgrading Discount Tickets: If you've purchased a discounted ticket(s), you could end up getting credit for more than you actually paid should you decide to upgrade the ticket.
 When upgrading "unused" tickets, the original purchase price is applied to the upgrade; this price can be found printed on the front of the ticket.
 However, if you have "discounted tickets" and wait until you have used one or more days to apply your upgrade, you will be credited for the "current" gate price of the ticket - effectively making your discounted ticket deal a money maker!